 Sections 37.2-500 through 37.2-512 of the Code require cities and counties to establish community services boards for the purpose of providing local public mental health, developmental, and substance use disorder services; §§ 37.2-600 through 37.2-615 authorize certain cities or counties to establish behavioral health authorities that plan and provide those same local public services.

 This contract refers to the community services board, local government department with a policy-advisory community services board, or behavioral health authority named in this contract as the CSB.
 Section 37.2-500 or 37.2-601 of the Code requires the CSB to function as the single point of entry into publicly funded mental health, developmental, and substance use disorder services.
-The CSB fulfills this function for any person who is located in the CSB’s service area and needs mental health, developmental, or substance use disorder services.
+The CSB fulfills this function for any person who is located in the CSB’s service area and needs mental health, developmental, or substance use disorder services to the greatest extent possible and within the resources available to the CSB for this purpose.

 Sections 37.2-508 and 37.2-608 of the Code and State Board Policy 4018, establish this contract as the primary accountability and funding mechanism between the Department and the CSB, and the CSB is applying for the assistance provided under Chapter 5 or 6 of Title 37.2 by submitting this contract to the Department.

-The CSB exhibits, addendums, appendices, Administrative Requirements and Processes and Procedures, CCS Extract and CARS or successor (hereinafter referred to as “Data Reporting Mechanism”), Core Services Taxonomy, and Partnership Agreement documents are incorporated into and made a part of this contract by reference.
+The CSB exhibits, addendums, appendices, Administrative Requirements and Processes and Procedures, CCS Extract and CARS or successor (hereinafter referred to as “Data Reporting Mechanism”), and Partnership Agreement documents are incorporated into and made a part of this contract by reference.
 The documents may include or incorporate ongoing statutory, regulatory, policy, and other requirements that are not contained in this contract.
 The CSB shall comply with all provisions and requirements.
 If there is a conflict between provisions in any of those documents and this contract, the language in this contract shall prevail.

 Defined Terms